-Cherie Walkowiak has been a Safe Routes to School Coordinator in Cupertino, and before that in Palo Alto, since 2017.
-Before that, she ran the community group Safe Mountain View for several years, where she advocated for road designs safe enough for kids to walk and bike around town.
-Her advocacy resulted in a separated bike lane in front of a middle school in Mountain View, a citywide policy to install separated bike lanes on roads with a speed limit greater than 30 mph, and the inclusion of studies of other important corridors into City plans.
-She also founded the community group Carbon Free Mountain View, where she advocated for what would eventually become Silicon Valley Clean Energy: an electricity provider that could provide 100% carbon-free electricity to most of Santa Clara County.
-Cherie is a mother of two teenagers, holds a single subject teaching credential from San Jose State University and a BA in Language Studies with a focus on French from the University of California at Santa Cruz.
+Cherie Walkowiak has been a Safe Routes to School Coordinator in both Cupertino and Palo Alto.
+Before that, she ran the community group Safe Mountain View for several years, where she advocated for road designs safe enough for kids to walk and bike.
+Her advocacy resulted in a separated bike lane in front of a middle school in Mountain View, a citywide policy to install separated bike lanes on roads with speed limits > 30 mph, and the inclusion of studies of corridors into City plans.
+Cherie also founded the community group Carbon Free Mountain View, where she advocated for what would eventually become Silicon Valley Clean Energy: an electricity provider that provides 100% carbon-free electricity to most of Santa Clara County.
+She is a mother of two teenagers, holds a single subject teaching credential from San Jose State University and a BA in Language Studies from the University of California at Santa Cruz.
 She loves to cook and is environmentally minded: conscious about reducing her family’s waste and carbon emissions.
-Her main mode of transportation is her cargo bike, and she delights in seeing how much she can carry with it.
+Her main mode of transportation is her cargo bike, and she delights in seeing how much it can carry.

-Third Speaker: Alex U. Nickel (Author of Behold This Compost: How City-Wide Compost Programs Work and Why We Need Them Now, More Than Ever)
+Author of Behold This Compost: How City-Wide Compost Programs Work and Why We Need Them Now, More Than Ever

 Alex Nickel is the author of Behold This Compost: How City-Wide Compost Programs Work and Why We Need Them Now, More Than Ever.
 Part science and part memoir, Behold This Compost delves into anthropogenic climate change, environmental sustainability, and the logistics of urban compost programs.
 The book is available to purchase at beholdthiscompost.com.
 Additionally, Alex is the creator of the educational YouTube channel Technicality (youtube.com/technicality) and the subscription streaming service Nebula, on which he produces the show Alex Goes Bananas.
 If you want to learn more about Alex, he’s @alexunickel on every social media platform, and his website is alexnickel.com.

-Kelly Tung, Avishi Trivedi, June Wang, Mira Wagner
+Kelly Tung, Avishi Trivedi, Mira Wagner, June Wang